 Real Christmas trees are grown over a period of seven to ten years and are biodegradable!

 Not only do they benefit the environment by having a lower carbon footprint due to shorter travel, but they also help protect and stabilise the soil.

-If you’re looking to buy a real tree to have a green Christmas, Friends of the Earth advise you to look for one that is locally produced, or grown in the UK with an FSC certification.
+If you’re looking to buy a real tree for a green Christmas, Friends of the Earth advise you to look for one locally produced or grown in the UK with an FSC certification.

 Changes you can make to have an eco-friendly Christmas

 Being eco-friendly doesn’t mean you have to cancel Christmas.
 There are plenty of ways you can help the environment while celebrating the holiday.

 Although Christmas will be a little different this year due to COVID-19, we’ve put together a list of changes you can make to have an eco-friendly Christmas while reducing waste and your environmental impact.

 Now more than ever, we are showering our friends and family with electronic toys and devices of great variety.
 The only issue is that some of these gifts require disposable batteries.